 Christine Bader is a speaker, adviser, and writer on corporate responsibility and sustainability.
-She is the author of The Evolution of a Corporate Idealist: When Girl Meets Oil (Bibliomotion, March 2014).
-She is also a visiting scholar at Columbia University, where she co-teaches human rights and business, and a human rights advisor to BSR.
+She is the author of The Evolution of a Corporate Idealist: When Girl Meets Oil (Bibliomotion 2014).
+She is an advisor to BSR and was recently a visiting scholar at Columbia University, where she co-taught human rights and business.

 After earning her MBA from Yale in 2000, Christine joined BP and proceeded to work in Indonesia, China, and the U.K., managing the social impacts of some of the company’s largest projects in the developing world.
 In 2006 she created a part-time pro bono role as advisor to the U.N.
 Secretary-General’s Special Representative for business and human rights, a role she took up full-time in 2008 until the U.N. mandate ended in 2011.

 Christine has also served as a corps member with City Year, a special assistant to the New York City Mayor’s Chief of Staff and Deputy Mayor, and a teaching fellow in community service at Phillips Academy Andover.
 She is a member of the Council on Foreign Relations.

 She serves on the boards of the Business & Human Rights Resource Centre, named one of the world’s best reference websites by the American Library Association; The OpEd Project, an initiative to broaden the range of voices in public discourse; and the Kenan Institute for Ethics at Duke University.

 Christine was named to the 2012-13 class of the Donaldson Fellows Program, which recognizes Yale School of Management graduates “whose personal and professional accomplishments embody the school’s mission to educate leaders for business and society.”